Exploring Coffee Tradition in Iran | Iran’s Youth Culture Revives Coffee House Tradition

 • Serve in small cups and enjoy with friends.

 Coffee has been a part of Iranian tradition for centuries, and continues to play an important role in everyday life.
 Whether you’re enjoying a cup of qahvehdari neshini or exploring the different regional variations of coffee preparation, there’s no better way to experience this tradition than by making your own coffee at home.
-So grab some friends, add your favorite spices and get brewing!

 Different Varieties of Coffee in Iran and How They’re Prepared